-6Another 30 couples opened a "both to sign" joint account.
-This account required that both couples sign off on any withdrawal at the bank, and was therefore ineligible for an ATM card.
-These 30 couples are not included in my analysis of ATM treatment effects, but are included in my analysis of interest rates.
+5Another 30 couples opened a "both to sign" joint account.
+This required that both couples sign off on any withdrawal at the bank, and was therefore ineligible for an ATM card.
+These couples are not included in my analysis of ATM treatment effects, but are included in my analysis of interest rates.

-7A subset of individual accounts was also randomly selected to be eligible for an information sharing intervention.
-The details of this intervention are described in Schaner (2015a).
+6A subset of individual accounts was also randomly selected to be eligible for an information sharing intervention, described in Schaner (2015).
 I do not discuss this intervention further here, as it has no impact on the results.

-8I do not have data on how couples shared ATM cards.
-However, given gender norms in this part of Kenya it is likely that men retained primary control of cards for joint and male-owned accounts.
+7Given gender norms in this part of Kenya it is likely that men retained primary control of cards for joint and male-owned accounts, but I do not have data to verify this.